 In addition, tariff increases from one period to the next are capped at 10%, ensuring tariff stability, safeguarding existing contracts and avoiding market distortion.
 Much of the Austrian transmission capacity is bound in long-term contracts for transits across the entry/exit system.
 This creates a volume risk for domestic supply, i.e. if large transit contracts were to unreasonably deteriorate, domestic tariffs would be driven into a hike.
 Article 7(d) TAR NC requires protecting system users from this risk so that their economic situation does not degrade significantly.
 The general terms and conditions of German TSOs, which are subject to a quite similar legal framework, deem an annual tariff increase in line with the consumer price index (CPI) acceptable.
 For the third regulatory period, the Austrian CPI for the years 2017-2020 is relevant.
-As of mid-October 2019, Statistics Austria had published the numbers for 2017 (2.1%) and 2018 (2.0%).
-Together with the pertinent forecasts for the CPI for 2019 and 2020 (by the Austrian central bank OeNB, IMF, Institute for Advanced Studies, Austrian Institute of Economic Research WIFO, Austrian Ministry of Finance), this results in 7.5 to 8% for the third period.
+As of end of April 2020, Statistics Austria13 had published the numbers for 2017 (2.1%), 2018 (2.0%) and 2019 (1.5%).
+Together with the pertinent forecasts for the CPI for 2020 (by the Austrian central bank OeNB, IMF, Institute for Advanced Studies, Austrian Institute of Economic Research WIFO, Austrian Ministry of Finance), this results in 7.0 to 7.5% for the third period.
 Considering these numbers, and to enable actual tariffs to converge on the RPM level soon, tariff increases are capped at 10%.